Christian Riis-Madsen is “a smart lawyer” who is recognised by sources as “fantastic” when it comes to competition matters relating to the tech space.

 Christian is one of very few antitrust specialists in Brussels of Scandinavian background, giving him an invaluable perspective on the culture and laws of the region.
-The Legal 500 singles out Christian for his “keen understanding of competition law and its application to a commercial situation,” as well as his “‘problem-solving orientation,’ and awareness of particular high-tech business sectors.”
-Recent clients include Norsk Hydro, Honeywell International Inc, and Advanced Micro Devices.
+The Legal 500 singles out Christian for his “keen understanding of competition law and its application to a commercial situation”, as well as his “‘problem-solving orientation,’ and awareness of particular high-tech business sectors”.
+Recent clients include several high-tech companies, Norsk Hydro and Honeywell International Inc.